Michaelp1994/transmission-lines/README.md

 ### Installation

-You can find prebuilt installers for Igrounding on the [Github Releases](https://github.com/Michaelp1994/transmission-lines/releases/latest) page.
+You can find prebuilt installers for Transmission-Lines on the [Github Releases](https://github.com/Michaelp1994/transmission-lines/releases/latest) page.

 Alternatively, skip to the section below for instructions on how to build the project directly from source.